 The Advisory side of the Attorney General's Office is comprised of lawyers who specialise in specific areas of law.
 There are three grades of Advisory Counsel Grade I (Assistant Secretary), Grade II (Principal Officer) and Grade III (Assistant Principal Officer).
-The Director General and the Deputy Director General of the Office are also Advisory Counsel.
+The Director General is also an Advisory Counsel.

 Advisory Counsel work closely with lawyers in both the Office of the Parliamentary Counsel in relation to advising on legal issues in the drafting of legislation and the Chief State Solicitor's Office in relation to advising on the conduct of litigation and other legal advice.